Think of all the questions your sales team is typically asked during the first sales appointment. How many are usually the same?

 Yes, your friends on the sales team must be involved in this process.

 They are the ones having conversations with your prospects every day.
-They know the questions they are asking and, frankly, they are going to be the ones using this video.
+They know the questions prospects are asking and, frankly, they are going to be the ones using this video.

-In addition to the sales representatives, this might include sales support members, business development reps, and sales development reps amongst others.
+In addition to the sales representatives, you might include sales support members, business development reps, and sales development reps amongst others.

 “During your first sales appointments, is it fair to say that you’re generally answering the same questions every time?
 What are some examples of those questions?
 The ones that make you go, “seriously, this question again?”

 It’s important to consider how to pose and/or answer these questions.

 Notice we’re specifying the first sales appointment.
 In many sales cycles, these are questions that are very common but come up much later in the cycle.
 For the purpose of this video, we need the first ones.

 It’s easy to think of the questions that we hope they ask us and therefore allow us to look great, but that isn’t always reality.

 We need to know what prospects actually want to know so that we can be prepared to answer their questions before they are even raised.
 Anticipating these questions builds trust and shows that we really know our business and the prospect’s concerns inside and out.

 No matter how uncomfortable we are answering questions like, “how much does this cost?” or “are there any downsides to this product/service?” we must address them.
 Our answers will be an educational opportunity for our prospects.